-But ""Making a cash offer on a home is the cleanest, most attractive offer possible and benefits both the buyer and the seller.
+But ""Making a cash offer on a home is the cleanest, most attractive offer possible and benefits both the buyer and the seller,"" explains Brian Gubernick, our chief real estate officer.
 Here's why:

 The biggest reason cash offers are more likely to get you what you want is that they carry less risk for the seller.
 Compared to traditional offers — which are dependent (or contingent) upon mortgage financing, the sale of an existing home, or an appraisal — cash offers are more certain (To learn more about eliminating contingencies from your offer, read this article.)